-- We obtained an understanding of the legal and regulatory frameworks applicable to the company and industry in which it operates through our general commercial and sector experience, discussions with management, inspection of legal correspondence and reviewing Care Quality Commission public reporting.
-We determined that the following laws and regulations were most significant: - FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland', - Companies Act 2006 - Care Quality Commission (Registration) Regulations 2009 - Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 - We assessed the susceptibility of the financial statements to material misstatement, including how fraud might occur, by evaluating management's incentives and opportunities for manipulation of the financial statements.
+We obtained an understanding of the legal and regulatory frameworks applicable to the company and industry in which it operates through our general commercial and sector experience, discussions with management, inspection of legal correspondence and reviewing Care Quality

+Commission public reporting.
+We determined that the following laws and regulations were most significant:

+- FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland', - Companies Act 2006 - Care Quality Commission (Registration) Regulations 2009 - Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 - We assessed the susceptibility of the financial statements to material misstatement, including how fraud might occur, by evaluating management's incentives and opportunities for manipulation of the financial statements.
 This included the revaluation of the risk of management override of controls.
-We determined that the principal risks were in relation to: - Journal entries that increased revenues - Our audit procedures involved: - Evaluation of the design effectiveness of controls that management has in place to prevent and detect fraud; - Journal entry testing, with a focus on material journals. - In addition, we completed audit procedures to conclude on the compliance of disclosures in the financial statements with applicable financial reporting requirements. - These audit procedures were design to provide reasonable assurance that the financial statements were free from fraud or error.
-However, detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as those irregularities that result from fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
-Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it. - Assessment of the appropriateness of the collective competence and capabilities of the engagement team included consideration of the engagement team's: - Understanding of, and practical experience with audit engagements of a similar nature and complexity through appropriate training and participation - Knowledge of the industry in which the client operates - Understanding of the legal and regulatory requirements specific to the entity - Team communications in respect of potential non-compliance with laws and regulations and fraud included the potential fraud in revenue recognition through the inflation of revenue
+We determined that the principal risks were in relation to: - Journal entries that increased revenues - Our audit procedures involved: - Evaluation of the design effectiveness of controls that management has in place to prevent and detect fraud; - Journal entry testing with a focus on journals with a material impact on profit. - In addition, we completed audit procedures to conclude on the compliance of disclosures in the financial statements with applicable financial reporting requirements. - These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
+The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error and detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
+Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it; - Assessment of the appropriateness of the collective competence and capabilities of the engagement team included consideration of the engagement team's: - Understanding of, and practical experience with audit engagements of a similar nature and complexity through appropriate training and participation - Knowledge of the industry in which the client operates - Understanding of the legal and regulatory requirements specific to the entity - Team communications in respect of potential non-compliance with laws and regulations and fraud included the potential fraud in revenue recognition through the inflation of revenue - In assessing the potential risk of material misstatement, we obtained an understanding of: - The company's operations, including the nature of its revenue sources and services to understand the classes of transactions, account balances, expected financial statement disclosures and business risks that may result in risk of material misstatement; and - The company's control environment, including: - Management's knowledge of relevant laws and regulations and how the company is complying with those laws and regulations; - The adequacy of procedures for authorisation of transactions;

-- In assessing the potential risk of material misstatement, we obtained an understanding of: - The company's operations, including the nature of its revenue sources and services to understand the classes of transactions, account balances, expected financial statement disclosures and business risks that may result in risk of material misstatement; and - The company's control environment, including: - Management's knowledge of relevant laws and regulations and how the company is complying with those laws and regulations; - The adequacy of procedures for authorisation of transactions; - Made inquiries to internal audit and reviewed any relevant internal audit reports relevant to the financial year; and - Procedures to verify that possible breaches of law and regulations are appropriately resolved.
+- Made inquiries to internal audit and reviewed any relevant internal audit reports relevant to the financial year; and - Procedures to verify that possible breaches of law and regulations are appropriately resolved.